teacherguy2020/now-playing/README.md

 # now-playing

-A moOde-focused now-playing API + UI stack with optional Alexa integration.
+A moOde-focused now-playing API + UI stack with optional Alexa integration that you run on a separate.
 The project began as a way to display enhanced information on a dedicated display (like your TV), especially useful if you like to have Peppymeter running on your moOde box!
 The project grew from there to add library maintance tools, a full podcasts module, ratings support and more.

 Note: Heavily vibe-coded with openclaw/chatGPT.

-NOTE: Developed to run on a separate pi than your moOde pi so moOde famous reliability is left alone.
+NOTE: Developed/tested to run on a separate pi than your moOde pi so moOde's famous reliability is not compromosed.
 It's possible the project could work from the moOde pi but I have not tested it, so you would be trying that at your own risk.

 ## What this project does